China braces for inevitable big hit to economy from virus, says Xi

 The government would also take steps to support flexible employment and help college graduates to find jobs, Xi added.

-Reporting by Yingzhi Yang and Kevin Yao; Editing by Frances Kerry and Alex Richardson
+Reporting by Yingzhi Yang and Kevin Yao; Editing Alex Richardson and Frances Kerry